 It’s no surprise that one of the most vibrant neighbourhoods in Singapore is none other than Little India.
 Be sure to look up and walk through alleyways to not miss out on the best bits of street art when exploring the culturally rich precinct.

 Practically a second home to art students in Singapore, the Bugis-Bras Basah district has a chock-full of impressive murals at every nook and cranny.
 Alight at Bencoolen MRT Station and head out to the NAFA campus where there are quirky benches designed by NAFA students and alumni for you catch a breather before the next art adventure.

-Head out onto 222 Queen Street and 51 Waterloo Street (aka 222+51) next door.
+Next, head out onto 222 Queen Street and 51 Waterloo Street (aka 222+51).
 Besides a medley of performing arts offerings, the arts centre has interactive murals – think walls with vintage doors that open to stunning visuals – in the signature style of Yip Yew Chong.
 Escape to the narrow road next to the building to capture the sights of a sky-high graffiti-filled wall tagged by local and international graffiti artists.